childsb/glusterfs-hadoop-docs/Configuration.markdown

 * Apache Hadoop 1.x or 2.x
 * The GlusterFS Hadoop FileSystem Plugin
 * Oracle Java Runtime Environment (JRE) 1.6 +
-* FUSE Kernel Patches applied to all GlusterFS nodes

 ## Configuration Guide ##

+** Installing and Configure GlusterFS**

-1) The deployment process involves initially installing and configuring GlusterFS on a cluster of servers, building your trusted storage pool and creating your gluster volume.
+Install and configuring GlusterFS on a cluster of servers.
+Build your trusted storage pool and create your gluster volume.
+The majority of testing with Hadoop has been done on 'Distributed' and 'Distributed Replicated 2' volume types.
 Once that has been done you need to set the following appropriate parameters on the gluster volume to ensure consistency across the namespace.
 This example assumes your Gluster volume is called "HadoopVol":

 gluster volume set HadoopVol quick-read off gluster volume set HadoopVol cluster.eager-lock on gluster volume set HadoopVol performance.stat-prefetch off

-2) Once the GlusterFS volume is appropriately configured one needs to install the FUSE Kernel patch on every node within the storage pool.
-This patch resolves a current issue with Linux whereby the inode cache becomes stale and causes namespace consistency issue in parallel environments.
-We are working on providing a link to the RPM download.
-Since this is a Kernel patch, it is required that you reboot after installing it.

-3) Install Oracle Java 1.6
+** Install Oracle Java 1.6 **

+This is a requirement of Hadoop.
+Hadoop has not yet been widely tested with OpenJDK, although it may well work.

+** Specialized Gluster Volume Mount **

-4) Mount the Gluster volume to /mnt/glusterfs on every node within the trusted storage pool.
+Mount the Gluster volume to /mnt/glusterfs on every node within the trusted storage pool.
 Please note that this is a specialized mount command that sets the attribute and entry timeouts to zero.
-This is also required for namespace consistency and related to the FUSE patch.
-It is recommended that you take measures to ensure the mount is persisted upon reboot.
+This is also required for namespace consistency it is recommended that you take measures to ensure the mount is persisted upon reboot.

 glusterfs --attribute-timeout=0 --entry-timeout=0 --volfile-id=/HadoopVol --volfile-server=<HOST_NAME> /mnt/glusterfs

-5) Configure Passwordless SSH
+**Configure Passwordless SSH**

 Designate a server within your trusted storage pool to run the JobTracker for Hadoop 1.0 or the Resource Manager in the case of Hadoop 2.0 .
 For the SSH instructions, we will call this server the Master Server.
 We will set up passwordless SSH from the Master server to all the other nodes in the cluster.